 Huts in the Alpbachtal

 A hike to a hut in the Alpbachtal is also a little journey through time, because many of the local huts are several centuries old – and thus inextricably linked to the history of the region.
-At the more than 400 years old Farmkehralm, for example, you can still experience the original Tirol.
+At the more than 400-years old Farmkehralm, for example, you can still experience the authentic Tyrol.

-The Steinbergalm in Inneralpbach (also a wonderful Bike & Hike destination!) dates from the 16th century as well.
-So the traditions are still pure and authentic here – such as the cheese that dairyman Hannes Klingler produces on the Steinbergalm every summer.
+The Steinbergalm in Inneralpbach (also a wonderful Bike & Hike destination!) dates from the 16th century.
+As a consequence, the traditions there are still pure and genuine – like the cheese that dairyman Hannes Klingler produces on the Steinbergalm every summer.

 Tuck into a "Tiroler Hüttenjause"

-It combines the best regional products on one wooden platter: aromatic Alpbachtal hay milk cheese, tasty speck, crusty bread – and perhaps a schnapps from the farmer?
+Combined on a wooden platter are the best regional products: aromatic Alpbachtal haymilk cheese, tasty speck, crusty bread – and perhaps a schnapps from the farmers distillery?